 Tetù or Sicilian Chocolate Spice Cookies are rich, dense chocolate cookies flavored with cinnamon, cloves, nutmeg and orange zest.
 Tetù are traditionally prepared on All Saint's Day (November 1st) in Sicily or during the Christmas holidays in North America.

-This is another one of those many recipes that I am finally able to put a name on.
-I have enjoyed these chocolate spice cookies as made by my aunt ever since I could remember and they have been on my to do list for a long time.
-But I had no idea what they were called and unfortunately was not able to obtain the recipe from my aunt.
+This is another one of those many Italian cookie recipes that I am finally able to put a name on.
+I have enjoyed these chocolate spice cookies as made by my aunt ever since I could remember, and they have been on my to do list for a long time.

 I recently came across of a photo of them on social media and learned of the name 'tetù'.
 So I reached out to a trustworthy contact of mine in Sicily who shared his recipe with me (grazie Salvatore!).